Sufficient conditions for compactness of the $\overline{\partial}$-Neumann operator on high level forms: The unified estimate

 \section{The unified estimate}

-In this section, we prove the unified estimate of the twisted Kohn-Morrey-H\"{o}rmander estimate and the $q$-pseudoconvex Ahn-Zampieri estimate on a smooth bounded (pseudoconvex) domain.
-For a history of the standard Kohn-Morrey-H\"{o}rmander estimate and the twisted version, one may check \cite{mcneal2} or section 2.6 in \cite{stra1} and the references there.
-For a history of the $q$-pseudoconvex Ahn-Zampieri estimate, one may check section 1.9 in \cite{zam} and the references there.
-Since there are twisted factor $g$ and weighted function $\varphi$, the estimates on error terms along the proof of previous two types of estimates must be handled differently.
-Apart from above, we mainly follow along the argument in \cite{ahn} and \cite{zam} when handling the integration by parts and estimating the commutators of the form $[\delta_{\omega_j},\overline{L_j}]$.
+In this section, we prove the unified estimate on smooth bounded domains.
+For the history of standard Kohn-Morrey-H\"{o}rmander estimate and its twisted version, one may check \cite{mcneal2} or section 2.6 in \cite{stra1} and the references there.
+For the history of the $q$-pseudoconvex Ahn-Zampieri estimate, one may check section 1.9 in \cite{zam} and the references there.
+Since there are twisted factor $g$ and weight function $\varphi$, the error terms involved with the derivatives of $g$ and $\varphi$ must be handled differently.
+Apart from above, we mainly follow the arguments in \cite{ahn} and \cite{zam} when handling the integration by parts and estimating the commutators of the form $[\delta_{\omega_j},\overline{L_j}]$.
 A part of the treatment of the twisted factor $g$ and its derivatives in the estimate can also be found in \cite{mcneal2}.

 \begin{thm} Let $\Omega$ be a smooth bounded domain with a defining function $r$ in $\mathbb{C}^n$ and let $U$ be an open neighborhood of any boundary point $P$.
 Suppose $g$, $\varphi\in C^2(\bar{\Omega})$ and $g>0$, $u=\sum_J' u_J\bar{\omega}_J\in C^\infty_{(0,q)}(\bar{\Omega})\cap\dom(\dbarad)$ with support in $\bar{\Omega}\cap U$.
-Let $\gamma>0$ and $0<\epsilon<1$ be arbitrary, then we have for every integer $s$ with $1\leq s\leq n-1$, there is a constant $C_{\epsilon ,\gamma}>0$ independent of $u$, $\varphi$ and $g$ such that:
+Let $\gamma>0$ and $0<\epsilon<\frac{1}{2}$ be arbitrary, then we have for every integer $s$ with $1\leq s\leq n-1$, there is a constant $C_{\epsilon ,\gamma}>0$ independent of $u$, $\varphi$ and $g$ such that:

 \end{thm} \begin{proof} By \eqref{eqn1} and \eqref{eqn2}, we have